Tours & Delegations

 - One day (over 4 hours): $1,193.00 (plus the room rental fee and applicable tax)

-- No fee is payable for a City Hall Tour, Study Tour or Visiting Delegation that: (a) is for a non-profit organization, provided the request to the City is made directly by the non-profit organization; or (b) is initiated by the City, at its discretion.
+- No fee is required for a City Hall Tour, Study Tour or Visiting Delegation that: (a) is for a non-profit organization, provided the request to the City is made directly by the non-profit organization; or (b) is initiated by the City, at its discretion.

 - For further information and to submit completed application forms, email protocol@richmond.ca.